Gdynia Główna railway station

-Gdynia Główna railway station (Polish for Gdynia main station) is the main railway station serving the city of Gdynia, in the Pomeranian Voivodeship, Poland.
+Gdynia Główna railway station (Polish for Gdynia main station) is the main railway station serving the city of Gdynia in the Pomeranian Voivodeship, Poland.
+It served 13.41 million passengers in 2022, making it the busiest in the Pomeranian Voivodeship and the sixth busiest railway station in Poland.
 The station opened in 1921 and is located on the Nowa Wieś Wielka–Gdynia Port railway, Gdańsk–Stargard railway and the parallel Gdańsk Śródmieście–Rumia railway.
 Trains are operated by PKP, Polregio and SKM Tricity.
+The station is located in a historic modernist building.

 History

 The first railway station in the centre of Gdynia opened on 1 January 1894.
 Initially, it held only a small wooden waiting room, several lamps and a board identifying name of the stop.
 In 1920, Gdynia began to grow very quickly as a city and a port under the Second Polish Republic, and this resulted in a significant increase in passenger rail traffic.
 Therefore, between 1923 and 1926, a new imposing art-deco (with regional Pomeranian accents) main building was constructed, designed by Romuald Miller and opening on 15 July 1926.
 Its interior featured a large waiting room, ticket windows, toilets, luggage storage, a restaurant, bookstore, money exchange, and hairdresser.